5jt/dyalog-cookbook/manuscript/06 Debugging a stand-alone EXE.md

 * With `{_←⎕DL ⍵ ⋄ ∇ ⍵}1` we start an endless loop: wait for a second, then calls itself (`∇`) recursively.
 It's a dfn, so there is no stack growing on recursive calls.

 * We could have passed `Config` rather than `Config.(Ride WaitForRide)` to `CheckForRide`.
 By _not_ doing this we allow the function `CheckForRide` to be tested independently from `Config`.

   This is an important point.
-There is value in keeping the function independent in this way, but if you suspect that later you will most likely be in need for other parameters in `Config` then the flexibility you gain this way outperforms the value of keeping the function independent from `Config`.
+There is value in keeping the function independent in this way, but if you suspect that later you will most likely be in need for other parameters in `Config` then the flexibility you gain this way outweighs the value of keeping the function independent from `Config`.

 Finally we amend the `Version` function: